codurance/site/src/_posts/2019-05-18-microservices-adventures.md

 The industry is still coming up with new tools, solutions, and patterns to make our life easier.
 Keeping up with "devops" technology can be fatiguing and overwhelming, so instead, I think it is better to learn the underlying concepts which are universal and evolve slowly.

-In our minds, we create models to approximate the concepts we learn.
-I know that my models have holes in them, so if you have some inputs, please share with me.

-Andy